 Hospital charges for the mother and a newborn baby are paid in full for Eligible Employees, their Spouses and Dependent Children.
-There are no out-of-pocket expenses after the initial office visit co-payment for maternity and newborn care when you use innetwork providers.
+There are no out-of-pocket expenses after the initial office visit co-payment for maternity and newborn care when you use in-network providers.
 That means you do not need to continue to pay a co-payment when you visit the obstetrician.
-Furthermore, routine tests related to pregnancy, obstetrical care in the Hospital or birthing center and routine newborn nursery care are all covered at 100% in-network.
+Furthermore, routine tests related to pregnancy, obstetrical care in the Hospital or birthing center and routine newborn nursery care are all covered at 100% in-network subject to coinsurance.